lineality/Online_Voting_Using_One_Time_Pads/README.md

 - over-ruling rules, gov. branches, evidence requirements
 - chain of custody, Provenance
-- announcing and publishing results rules reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
+- announcing and publishing results rules
+- reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
-Should there be a 'log' of who makes changes to procedures and how? observation rules exit poll rules
+- Should there be a 'log' of who makes changes to procedures and how?
-...other rules
+- election and ballot counting observation rules
+- exit poll rules (what collected, from whom, released when) ...other rules